Skip to content

 What TAM, SAM, and SOM mean

 Total Addressable Market is the total revenue opportunity if your product captured 100 percent of the market for the problem you are solving.
 It is a theoretical ceiling, not a target.
 A $10 billion TAM does not mean you are building a $10 billion company.
 It means the market is large enough to support a large company if someone captures most of it.
-For investor purposes, a TAM above $1 billion is generally sufficient to indicate that the opportunity is not pre-constrained by market size.
+A TAM above $1 billion is generally a useful signal that the opportunity is not pre-constrained by market size.

 Serviceable Addressable Market is the portion of the TAM you can realistically reach given your current business model, geography, and product scope.
 If your TAM is "all mid-market B2B companies with compliance obligations," your SAM is "US-based mid-market companies with between 50 and 500 employees in financial services, healthcare, or technology, where a compliance officer or equivalent role exists."
 The SAM is the market you are actually going after, defined precisely enough to count.